brege/monitorat/README.md

 - [speedtest](#speedtest)
 - [wiki](#wiki) (this file, maybe)

-Widgets have a general, self-contained structure providing both API and UI.
+Widgets have a general, self-contained structure providing both API and UI are straightforward to create.

 ```
 www/widgets/
 └── my-sweet-widget